xmartlabs/cordova-plugin-market/README.md

 cordova-plugin-market
 =====================

-Cordova (PhoneGap) 3.0+ plugin to open an application on Google Play or iTunes.
+Cordova (PhoneGap) 3.0+ plugin to open an application on native Marketplace app, aka Google Play for Android or App Store for iOS.
-This plugin is compatible only with Android and iOS.
+Currently this plugin is compatible only with Android and iOS.
+Feel free to add support for the platform you need!

 #Installation